quot3s/quot3s.github.io/quotes8.md

   </div>

 <div class="quote-card">
-    <div class="quote-text">If things didn't work out with a company, leave a bad review on glassdoor and move on.
+    <div class="quote-text">If things didn't work out with any company, leave a bad review on glassdoor and move on.
 Let bygones be bygones.</div>
   </div>

 <div class="quote-card">
-    <div class="quote-text">Create an anonymous accout when posting google reviews, especially if they are negative.</div>
+    <div class="quote-text">Create an anonymous account when posting google reviews, especially if they are negative.</div>
   </div>

 <div class="quote-card">